Society

 Read More » -

-Census data in Argentina for the first time officially report non-binary people in the country
+Census data in Argentina officially include non-binary people for the first time

 According to provisional results of Argentina's census, 8,293 people in the country are non-binary, accounting for 0.018 percent of the total population.